 At first glance, you might think that the AW54CE is a guitar with all-mahogany construction.
-And while it looks like a guitar with a mahogany top and mahogany back and sides, it’s actually made of a similar tonewood -- okoume.
+And while it looks like a guitar with a mahogany top and mahogany back and sides, it’s actually made of a similar tonewood — okoume.
 This is a fairly inexpensive wood that has been used as a mahogany alternative for quite some time.

-The back and sides of the AW54CE are made of laminated okoume, which makes sense -- it’s just about impossible to find an acoustic guitar with a solid back and sides in this price range.
+The back and sides of the AW54CE are made of laminated okoume, which makes sense — it’s just about impossible to find an acoustic guitar with a solid back and sides in this price range.
 The neck is nyatoh, an affordable but dense wood that resists warping over time.
 If you want to get a closer look at the AW54CE, check out this video demo and unboxing video.

-Sound Quality and Playability
+Sound Quality And Playability

 Even for a new player, sound quality in an acoustic-electric guitar is important.
 After all, if you don’t like the sound of an instrument you play, you’re less likely to want to continue playing.
-The AW54CE dreadnought has a very balanced sound -- there’s a very present low end, although the okoume is a little tighter than the low end of mahogany.
+The AW54CE dreadnought has a very balanced sound — there’s a very present low end, although the okoume is a little tighter than the low end of mahogany.

 Of course, no discussion of an acoustic-electric guitar’s tone and sound quality would be complete without mentioning the pickup system.
 The AW54CE comes with a Fishman Sonicore pickup system.
 The Fishman Sonicore pickup is a piezo system that you’ll usually see on lower-end guitars.

 The AW54CE comes with an Ibanez AEQ210TF preamp.
 The Ibanez AEQ preamp is usually found on their more affordable Artwood instruments.
 The preamp comes with controls for bass and treble (a 2-band EQ), and it also has a volume control.

 To check out how the AW54CE sounds played with a mic and plugged in, check out this useful video demo.

 Playability-wise, this acoustic guitar is an excellent option.
 The AW54CE guitar features a slim-profile neck that’s highly playable even for players with smaller hands.
 A slimmer neck like this is also great for beginners who are just beginning to learn to fret notes and chords.
 The Venetian cutaway also improves your fret access.
-The scale length is 25.62", which is fairly standard for an acoustic guitar.
+The scale length is 25.62″, which is fairly standard for an acoustic guitar.

-Finish and Appointments
+Finish And Appointments

 Most Ibanez guitars come fairly well-appointed.
 This is a relative rarity in this price range.
 However, the AW54CE comes with decent appointments.
-This combined with the fact that it sounds a lot like a solid mahogany instrument makes it a great value.
+This, combined with the fact that it sounds a lot like a solid mahogany instrument, makes it a great value.

 This acoustic-electric guitar comes with chrome die-cast tuners.
 They aren’t bad, but if you would prefer something that holds tune a little better, upgrading your tuners to a higher-end chrome die-cast set is fairly easy.
 If you want to see how to do it, this video shows you how to upgrade your tuners.

-This dreadnought comes with a bone nut and saddle -- an excellent choice.
+This dreadnought comes with a bone nut and saddle — an excellent choice.
 Bone is hard enough to avoid pitting under the strings, and it also supports sustain and rich tone.
 However, it’s not so dense that it dampens certain frequencies and makes your playing sound flat.

-As a side note, a lot of buyers have said that the AW54CE comes with very high action.
-This makes it a lot harder to depress the strings as you play, and it can make any guitar almost unplayable as you move down the neck.
+As a side note, many buyers have said that the AW54CE comes with very high action.
+This makes it much harder to depress the strings as you play, and it can make any guitar almost unplayable as you move down the neck.
 Of course, a truss rod adjustment can help you fix this, but you may find that you need to sand down the saddle a little, too.

 The result is a finish that lets you more clearly see the grain of the wood, pores, and all.
-Most affordable guitars do not come with open pore natural and similar finishes -- these are usually found on more expensive acoustic guitar models.
-If you’d like an acoustic-electric guitar whose look is a little more rustic than most, an open pore natural one like the AW54CE is a good choice.
+Most affordable guitars do not come with open-pore natural and similar finishes — these are usually found on more expensive acoustic guitar models.
+If you’d like an acoustic-electric guitar that looks a little more rustic than most, an open-pore natural one like the AW54CE is a good choice.

-Social Proof of the Pedal
+Social Proof of the Guitar

 When you’re buying a guitar for a newer player, chances are good that you’re buying it online.
 And while purists may say that you shouldn’t buy an acoustic guitar without trying it out first, you can get a good sense of a guitar’s strengths and weaknesses by reading reviews and listening to sound demos.
-On our search, we found almost entirely positive reviews for the AW54CE.
+In our search, we found almost entirely positive reviews for the AW54CE.
 Here are a few that may help your decision.

 This is an especially flattering review, as the reviewer compares the AW54CE favorably to both Martin and Eastman guitars.
-We also found that this was a trend in the reviews we looked at -- there are lots of buyers who see parallels between this guitar and much more expensive brands.
+We also found that this was a trend in the reviews we looked at — there are lots of buyers who see parallels between this guitar and much more expensive brands.

 This is another excellent review of the AW54CE.
-This person points out one of the advantages of its electronics -- you can run it through distortion and other effects, either when you’re playing live or when you’re creating new sounds at home.
+This person points out one of the advantages of its electronics — you can run it through distortion and other effects, either when you’re playing live or when you’re creating new sounds at home.

 Whether you’re a beginner looking for a great-sounding first guitar or a more experienced player looking for a reliable backup, we think the Ibanez AW54CE will suit you well.
 Its solid okoume top has a similar warmth and punchiness to solid mahogany, and the solid electronics make it an excellent choice for playing live, too.